-Many of these links direct to Google Drive, and are internal resources for J-PAL staff and affiliates.
-Staff have access through their povertyactionlab.org email ID, and affiliates can request access using their google account.
+Many of the links below direct to Google Drive.
+These are internal resources for affiliates and J-PAL staff.
+Staff have access through their povertyactionlab.org email ID, and affiliates can request access using their Google account.

-To give suggestions on content to add or change on this page, please email Tom Bangura.
+To make suggestions on content to add or change on this page, please email Tom Bangura.

 J-PAL affiliates are nominated by members of J-PAL's Board.
-The nomination is then reviewed by J-PAL's Executive Committee using the following criteria:
+Existing affiliates can suggest new affiliates for consideration by contacting any Board member.
+Nominations are reviewed by J-PAL's Executive Committee using the following criteria:

 - Affiliates are intended to primarily be academics who publish in high quality economics journals.